belikor/lbrytools/README.md

 the download directory, the limit in gigabytes before cleanup of older files is started, and whether to write a summary of all downloaded claims.
 Modify the [zeedit_config_example.py](./zeedit/zeedit_config_example.py)
-to your liking, and read the comments in it to understand what each option does.
+to your liking, and read the comments in it to understand what each variable does.
+Only the `channels` variable is mandatory, all others have a default value if they are missing in the configuration file.

 If no argument is given, or if the provided configuration file does not exist, it will default to loading a configuration under the name `zeedit_config.py`;